Lake Braddock Secondary School: Chorus

-The choirs have won many awards, including winning almost every category they entered in Nashville in 2006.
+The choirs have won many awards, including winning several in Nashville in 2006.
 In 2007, the choir performed in New York City near the site of the former World Trade Center buildings.
 The choirs also have turned out several highly successful singers, including a quarter-finalist for American Idol, and several performers in musical theater.

-Lake Braddock Secondary School's Musical Theatre is well known in Fairfax County.
 Every year the Lake Braddock Chorus and the Lake Braddock Theatre programs come together and produce a musical.
 The musical theatre has been around since 1975 and has produced shows such as Guys and Dolls; Thoroughly Modern Millie; Annie; Les Misérables; Cinderella; Annie, Get Your Gun; Hairspray; Beauty and the Beast.
 Rehearsals occur in the spring when the show airs to the public.
-Anyone can audition for a musical at Lake Braddock, and one does not have to be enrolled in the chorus or theatre classes in order to audition.

 The director of the High School Chorus Program, Andrea Harmon, took over the program after former director Mary Demarco retired in the 2016–2017 school year.
 Harmon works with the director of the middle school Chorus Program, Mr. McClay.
-Mr. Mirabal, the head of the Lake Braddock Theatre Program, is also involved in these performances.
 The Theatre program is responsible for tech in the show including the lighting, sound, and sets/set changes.
-Musicals at Lake Braddock Secondary School usually have five showings over the course of a weekend.

-Lake Braddock clubs
+Clubs

 Lake Braddock is home to over 70 clubs.
 The DECA Club has sent students to national level competitions.
 In September 2006, Lake Braddock started a boys' volleyball team.
 The Lake Braddock Speech Team was reorganized in 2006 and began to compete in the VHSL.
 The Lake Braddock Key Club is one of the school's biggest and most prosperous clubs; having over 400 members, they raised $5,300 for UNICEF in October 2012.
 The Lake Braddock Model United Nations Club is an active participant in local and national conferences.
 LBSS has one of the few active high school chapters of Students for a Democratic Society.
 The It's Academic team has been featured on WRC-TV multiple times.
 Lake Braddock provides crew (rowing) as a club sport.
 Lake Braddock Crew has medaled in many regattas, including state competitions.
 Lake Braddock also features an Army JROTC program, started in 2010, which currently has over 150 cadets.

-Lake Braddock honor societies
+Honor societies

 Lake Braddock houses many honor societies including the Lake Braddock chapter of the National Honor Society, National Social Studies Honor Society, Spanish National Honor Society, French Honor Society, German Honor Society, National Art Honor Society, and many more.
 These actively work to improve the Lake Braddock community.